 6. Special songs

 Babies love singing, which is known for its calming effects on babies and is a big reason why nursery rhymes go down so well with children of all ages.
-Regardless of the quality of dad’s voice, coming up with a special song that is just between the two of them is a lovely way to spend quality time together, and something that can become a regular ritual that’s just for them.
+Regardless of the quality of dad’s voice, coming up with a special song that is just between the two of them is a lovely way to spend quality time together, and something that can become a regular ritual that’s just for them to enjoy.

 7. Settling magic

 Spending time soothing and settling baby to sleep can be a beautiful way to bond, and according to Beth, dads make great settlers.
-To make the most of this skill, dads can help out during the night by settling baby back to sleep after a feed, which means you can get back to snoozeville a lot quicker.
+To make the most of this skill, dads can help out during the night by settling baby back to sleep after a feed, which means you can get back to Snoozeville a lot faster.
 It also allows dad and baby to spend some quality time together in the quiet of the night, which, despite its challenges, can be pretty special.